alvastein/one-record-workshop/README.md

-# ONE Record Hackathon
+# IAM - ONE Record Workshop

-Welcome to the ONE Record Hackathon, in this document you will find all the instructions to run a NE:ONE Server and a NE:ONE Play instance on your personal computer
+Welcome to the IAM ONE Record Workshop, in this document you will find all the instructions to run a NE:ONE Server and a NE:ONE Play instance on your personal computer.

 ## Prerequisites